mikerockett/weasyprint/upgrading.md

 # WeasyPrint for Laravel – Upgrade Guide

+## v7 → v8

+Version 8 of the package introduces some breaking changes, including the removal of config options that are no longer available in WeasyPrint, as well as a change to the default config and the ways in which it can be overridden.

+> WIP

 ## v6 → v7

 Version 7 of the package does not introduce any new features or changes.
 The upgrade path simply involves ensuring that you are running at least Laravel 9.x on PHP 8.1+.